 About Coronavirus.
-Coronavirus, also known as COVID-19, is a new type of virus that we do not have immunity to.
+Coronavirus, also known as COVID-19, is a new type of virus that we need to develop immunity to.
 It can causes breathing difficulties and affect other organs and can be fatal.
 Whilst most people who catch COVID-19 will only experience mild symptoms or none at all, some, especially vulnerable people, can be severely affected.

 People can catch the virus from others who are infected in the following ways: